About General Cable Industries Newport Plant Newport Kentucky

 Furnaces and Annealing Equipment

 Continuous annealing furnaces, batch annealing equipment, and heat treatment units operated at the highest temperatures in the facility.
-Insulation and refractory materials used in these units — potentially including products from Combustion Engineering — frequently contained asbestos.
+Insulation and refractory materials used in these units — potentially including products from — frequently contained asbestos.
 Workers performing maintenance inside or around furnace equipment may have encountered friable asbestos-containing materials.

 Valves, Fittings, and Pipe Components